 Weideli, Dimitri.
 “Environmental Analysis of US Online Shopping MIT Center for Transportation & Logistics.”
 (2013). http://ctl.mit.edu/sites/ctl.mit.edu/files/library/public/Dimitri-Weideli- Environmental-Analysis-of-US-Online-Shopping_0.pdf.

-Ready to scale your retail and eCommerce sales using Lucky's data?
+Ready to scale your brand with real-time retail data?